 Lenny Henry inspired me to try the OU

-“I’d been watching a documentary with Lenny Henry, a graduate of The Open University, and as soon as I’d watched it, I ordered a prospectus from the OU.
+“I’d been watching a documentary with Lenny Henry, a graduate of the OU, and as soon as I’d watched it, I ordered a prospectus from the OU.
 I spoke to my family and said, “You think I could do this?” and they said, “Just give it a go.”
 I was enamoured by the way Lenny put the OU across; how he was able to work and study, and I thought, perhaps I could too.

 “I signed up for a Science Degree at the OU in January 2014, finished my first year, and, after taking a break for health issues, I am halfway through my second year.”